 The age of silos is over.
 The modern company is on a quest for agility and innovation.
-And although innovation is traditionally the domain of R&D departments, things are beginning to change.
-Increasingly, major groups (led by Microsoft, Google, and others) have grasped the importance of adopting a more cross-department approach.
-And so they appeal to all of their employees and outside communities, such as students and startups, to help the company innovate.
-This is open innovation.
+And although innovation is traditionally the domain of R&D departments, things have changed over recent years.
+Increasingly, major groups (led by Microsoft, Google, and others) have grasped the importance of adopting a more diverse approach.
+And so they have opted for an open innovation approach, leveraging all of their employees as well as external communities, to help organizations innovate.

 1714: the first open innovation challenge